WASHINGTON GUN LAWS

 - the other state honors a Washington concealed carry license.

-- The state does not issue CCW licences to persons under the age of 21.
+- The state does not issue CPL licences to persons under the age of 21.

 - The state has fingerprint based checks for background and mental health history on applicants.